ex-jedi/beginner-javascript-tutorials/README.md

 ## Methods

-- An object property that is a function
+- An object property that is a function.

     ```javascript
         const person = {